 Jesus Did Not Fulfill The Messianic Prophecies

-- There was anticipation that the Messiah would be a descendant of King David, however, there is no proof that Jesus had any biological connection to him.
+• It was foretold by ancient Scriptures that the Messiah would be a descendant of King David.
+However, no evidence exists that Jesus actually had biological connection to the great king.

 Jesus Did Not Exemplify The Personal Qualifications Of The Messiah